taw00/writing-resources/Documents/on-fonts.md

 But even more can be found at or [Open Font Library](https://fontlibrary.org/), [Google Fonts](https://fonts.google.com), [dafont](https://www.dafont.com), and [FontSquirrel](https://fontsquirrel.com).

-And with that said, Times New Roman—and Courier New and Arial and the rest—have open alternatives that, I would argue, are just as mature and effective today as the ones they emulate.
+And with that said, Times New Roman—and Courier and Arial and the rest—have open alternatives that, I would argue, are just as mature and effective today as the ones they emulate.
 Some reasonable alternatives are listed in the next section below.

 ## The Fonts I Use